-Creating an environment that is both aesthetically pleasing and functional for your aging-in-place (AIP) home might seem like an uphill battle, but it shouldn’t.
+Creating an environment that’s both aesthetically pleasing and functional for your aging-in-place home may seem like a huge undertaking.
+Most people have a misconception that aging in place means creating a sterile environment that feels more like a medical facility than a home.
+I can tell you that not only is this not true, but well-thought-out design is a part of what makes an aging-in-place home safer and more comfortable.
 The goal of any aging-in-place renovation is for the safety features to blend seamlessly with the home’s overall style and design.

-A CAPS professional can explain both the form and function advantages of certain designs.
-Furthermore, as long as these designs are implemented correctly adding aging-in-place features can increase your property value.
-Here are just a few ways aging-in-place design can be incorporated seamlessly into the design of your home:
+A professional aging-in-place contractor can explain both the form and function advantages of certain designs.
+Furthermore, as long as these designs are implemented correctly, adding aging-in-place features can increase your property value.
+Here are just a few ways aging-in-place design can be incorporated seamlessly into the design of your home.

 - A roll-under sink is quite elegant and can make for a minimalist design feature.
 The lost storage space can easily be restored with the use of a rolling cart.